guialfredo/columbo-root-cause-explorer/scenarios/s002_image_not_rebuilt/README.md

 5. Check the Dockerfile and discover `ARG API_ENDPOINT_URL` + `ENV API_ENDPOINT=${API_ENDPOINT_URL}`
 6. Realize that ARG values are baked in at build time
 7. Check image build date/time and confirm it's old (pre-dates the .env change)
-8. Identify solution: rebuild with `docker-compose up --build --no-cache`
+8. Identify solution: rebuild with `docker-compose build --no-cache && docker-compose up`

 ## Expected Behavior
 - The mock_api container starts successfully and is healthy